sanskarmk/NutritionTracker/README.md

 ## 📖 How to Use

-### Adding Products
+### Adding Foods to Your Meal Plan

-1. **Search for Products**:
+1. **Select Meal Time**:
+   - Choose the meal time: 🌅 Breakfast, 🍽️ Lunch, ☕ Evening Snacks, 🌙 Dinner, or 📝 Other
+   - The selected meal time will be applied to all foods you add

+2. **Choose Food Category**:
+   - **📦 Packaged Food**: For branded products and processed foods
+   - **🥬 Raw Food**: For fresh vegetables, fruits, and unprocessed ingredients
+   - **🍳 Recipe**: For custom recipes you've created

+3. **Search and Select**:
-   - Click on the search box in the "Add Product" panel
+   - Click on the search box in the "Add Food" panel
-   - Type to search through the product database
+   - Type to search through the selected category
-   - Select a product from the dropdown
+   - Select a food item from the dropdown

-2. **Set Quantity**:
+4. **Set Quantity**:
    - Enter the amount you want to add
    - Choose the unit (grams/milliliters or servings)
-   - Click "Add" to add it to your selection
+   - Click "Add" to add it to your meal plan

+5. **View Organized Meals**:
+   - Selected foods are automatically organized by meal time
+   - Each meal time section shows all foods added to that meal

+### Creating Recipes

+1. **Open Recipe Creator**:
+   - Click the "🍳 Create Recipe" button in the header

+2. **Enter Recipe Details**:
+   - Enter a recipe name (e.g., "Dal Rice", "Paneer Curry")
+   - Set the number of servings the recipe makes

-3. **Add Custom Products**:
+3. **Add Ingredients**:
+   - Select an ingredient from the dropdown (all products are available)
+   - Enter the quantity and unit (g, ml, or servings)
+   - Click "Add" to add the ingredient
+   - Repeat for all ingredients

+4. **Save Recipe**:
+   - Review your ingredient list
+   - Click "Save Recipe" to save it
+   - The recipe will appear in the Recipe category for future use

+5. **Using Recipes**:
+   - Select the Recipe category tab
+   - Search for and select your saved recipe
+   - Enter the number of servings you consumed
+   - Nutrition is automatically calculated from all ingredients

+### Adding Custom Products

+1. **Open Add Product Modal**:
    - Click the "➕ Add Product" button in the header

+2. **Enter Product Data**:
    - Paste your product JSON in the modal
+   - Follow the product data format (see below)

+3. **Save Product**:
    - Click "Add Product" to save it
+   - The product will be available in the appropriate category

 ### Viewing Nutrition Information

+- **Meal Organization**: Foods are displayed grouped by meal time for easy tracking
-- **Totals View**: See aggregated nutrition values across all selected products
+- **Totals View**: See aggregated nutrition values across all meals and foods
-- **Individual View**: See nutrition breakdown per product
+- **Individual View**: See nutrition breakdown per food item with meal time labels
 - **Charts**: Visual representation of:
   - Macronutrients (Protein, Carbs, Fat)
   - Micronutrients (Vitamins and Minerals)
+- **Recipe Nutrition**: Recipes automatically calculate nutrition from combined ingredients

 ### Exporting Data